 Progression: To meet graduation requirements for this program, students must successfully complete the specified courses listed below with a "C" average (GPA of 2.00) or better.
 A grade of "C" or higher is required in each ELT course to progress in the program.

-Minimum admission requirements (in addition to general admission requirements): Attain a 16 composite score on the ACT;
+Minimum admission requirements (in addition to general admission requirements):

 Score a 251 or higher on the ACCUPLACER NG Reading Section and a 230 or above on the ACCUPLACER NG Algebra Section;